dfds/dojo/workshops/git-github-deep-dive/katas/2/kata/README.md

 git config --global difftool.vscode.cmd "code --wait --diff \"$LOCAL\" \"$REMOTE\""
 ```

-### 4. Clone a repo and make some changes so we can test that our difftool is working
+### 4. Clone "my-local-repo" into "your-local-repo" and make some changes
 Now that we have the tooling setup lets take a moment to verify that its working.
 We can do this by simply cloning the `my-local-repo` repository into a new repository named `your-local-repo` and staging a simple change:

 ```